 The Port of New Orleans finalized the purchase of approximately 1,200 acres in Violet.
 This came after a year of due diligence, surveying, and ongoing community engagement.
 A portion of this land is intended for the future site of the proposed Louisiana International Terminal.

-Army Corps issued a public notice to collect public input.
+The U.S. Army Corps of Engineers issued a public notice to collect public input.
 This officially started the permit and review process.

 With the permits issued, the Port awards the construction contract.